 It may inhibit nutrient absorption and cause drug interaction, inhibiting their absorption, thus their function and effectiveness.

-Activated charcoal is a powder supplement obtained by heating it at high temperatures in the presence of gas.
+They obtain this powder supplement by heating it at high temperatures in the presence of gas.

 It has numerous health benefits, including toxin removal, lowering cholesterol, alleviating gas and bloating, improving kidney function, and promoting teeth whitening.